sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ### Multi-ASIC

 Based on current Multi-ASIC design, a service might be a host namespace service, like telemetry, SNMP, etc., or replicated per each ASIC namespace, like teamd, bgp, etc., or running in all host and ASICs namespaces, like lldp.
-Based on */host-namespace* and */per-namespace* fields in manifest file, corresponding service files are created per each namespace. *systemd-sonic-generator* is invoked to create and install service units per each namespace.
+Based on */host-namespace* and */per-namespace* fields in manifest, corresponding service files are created per each namespace. *systemd-sonic-generator* is invoked to create and install service units per each namespace.

 <!-- omit in toc -->
-###### Manifest file path
+###### manifest path

 Path                             | Value               | Mandatory  | Description
 ---------------------------------|---------------------|------------|---------------------------------------------------------------------------------